raito-io/raito-io.github.io/docs/cloud/details/connect_datasource.md

 ![Data Source overview](/assets/images/cloud/ds_overview_add.png)

-{: .note }
+{: .info }
-ℹ️ To add a data source, you will need the Admin role in Raito.
+> ℹ️ To add a data source, you will need the Admin role in Raito.
 See [Raito user management](/docs/cloud/user_management) for more information on roles in Raito.

 To add a new data source in Raito Cloud, take the following steps: